oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 >**Note:**
 - Perl version 5.10 or later is required to install Oracle Autonomous Health Framework.
-- You cannot perform the cluster-wide installation as a non-root user.
+- You cannot perform cluster-wide installation as a non-root user.

 Oracle Autonomous Health Framework has reduced capabilities when you install it as a non-root user in non-daemon mode.
 Therefore, you cannot complete the following tasks:
 - Automate diagnostic collections